Surface Preparation And The Risk You’re Not Addressing

 The only concrete moisture test that tells you the moisture condition within the concrete is an in-situ RH test.
-Surface-based moisture tests only tell you what moisture is present on the surface right now.
+Surface-based moisture tests only tell you what moisture is present on the surface.
 They can’t tell you anything about how much moisture is below.

-If you want to do a thorough surface prep, you need to know the concrete’s moisture condition below the surface.
-It’s the only way to know whether the moisture condition is appropriate for the proper installation of your tile project.
+To do a thorough surface prep, you must know the concrete’s moisture condition below the surface.
+It’s the only way to know whether the moisture condition is appropriate for properly installing your tile project.

 An RH sensor, like the Wagner Meters Rapid RH® L6, is inserted into the concrete to test the moisture condition below the surface.
-Only the RH test has been scientifically proven to provide an accurate measurement of concrete moisture.
+Only the RH test has been scientifically proven to measure concrete moisture accurately.
 An RH moisture test gives you the information you need to ensure that the concrete meets the moisture tolerance of your products.

 It’s not “One Size Fits All”

 The conditions of the concrete are unique.
 The exact tile assembly is unique.
 And since you can’t base one project off another, moisture testing is essential to your surface preparation.
 You don’t want to find out months after installation that you have a failure because of excess moisture.
 How frustrating would that be?